 How much milk will I need for one feed?

 Babies differ so much and while young babies can only take around a few millilitres at a time, older babies will of course take more.
-Your baby’s appetite may be bigger on some days, just like yours.
+Your baby’s appetite may be bigger at different times of day, and from day to day, just like yours.

 How do I store expressed milk in the fridge?